It Smells Like Cartoon Planet!

 - The Calls Are Coming from Inside the House: Spoofed in a segment of "Brak's Tales of Suspense".

-- The Cameo: Count Floyd from The Completely Mental Misadventures Of Ed Grimleynote would show up via Stock Footage.
+- The Cameo: Count Floyd, the Horror Host played by Joe Flaherty from The Completely Mental Misadventures Of Ed Grimleynote would show up via Stock Footage.

 - Moltar appeared once in 'Mantis from Atlantis'.